-Since happy and healthy relationships are based on openness, honesty, mutual respect, and trust, it can be hard to understand and deal with emotionally unavailable people—and even harder to learn how to spot them.
-Often times, we'll try to rationalize a partner's behavior in a relationship, making excuses for them and having way too much hope that they'll change if we just give them time.
+Since happy and healthy relationships are based on openness, honesty, mutual respect, and trust, it can be hard to understand and deal with emotionally unavailable people; what's more, it's often difficult for us to spot them early on.
+People will often try to rationalize a partner's behavior in a relationship, making excuses for them and having way too much hope that they'll change if we just give them time.
 Patience and understanding is important, but not when you're dealing with someone who will never be able to reciprocate emotionally.

 What Is Emotional Unavailability?